Nastel/JESL/README.txt

 Some of the available options are:

-	-A		This option specifies the access token to use to validate connection to jKool Cloud Gateway.
+	-A		This option specifies the access token to use to validate connection to jKool Cloud Event Sink.
 This option is required when using -T option

 	-p		This option will cause simulator to scale each time attribute